ChrisLap7/CustomAssetsTest/README.md

 - Level-specific asset loading
 - Custom asset editor window

-## Project Setup and Build Instructions

-### Initial Setup

-1. **Clone/Download the Project**:
-   - Clone this repository or download as a ZIP file
-   - Extract to a location on your hard drive

-2. **Generate Project Files**:
-   - Run `CleanAndRegenerateProject.bat` to set up a clean build environment
-   - This script will:
-     - Clean up Intermediate and Binaries folders
-     - Remove any previous Visual Studio files
-     - Generate fresh project files

-3. **Open the Project**:
-   - Double-click the `.uproject` file to open in Unreal Editor
-   - If prompted to rebuild modules, select "Yes"

-### Building the Project

-1. **Using Visual Studio**:
-   - Open the solution in Visual Studio
-   - Set the build configuration to "Development Editor"
-   - Build the solution

-2. **Troubleshooting Build Issues**:
-   - If you encounter build errors, run `CleanAndRegenerateProject.bat` again
-   - Make sure Visual Studio is completely closed before running the batch file
-   - If problems persist, check the Output Log for specific error messages

 ## Designer's Guide: Using the Custom Asset System

 This guide is for designers and content creators who need to work with the Custom Asset System without dealing with code.